Okery/YOLOv5-PyTorch/README.md

 ```
 bash ./run.sh
 ```
-If you are using PyTorch ≥ 1.6.0 and RTX series GPUs, the code will enable automatic mixed training (AMP).
+If you use RTX series GPUs, the code will enable automatic mixed training (AMP).

 ## Demo and Evaluation